premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-We can't use `this` in static method because keyword this returns a reference to the current instance of the class containing it.
+We can't use `this` in the static method because the keyword `this` returns a reference to the current instance of the class containing it.
 Static methods (or any static member) do not belong to a particular instance.
-They exist without creating an instance of the class and call with the name of a class not by instance so we can't use this keyword in the body of static Methods, but in case of Extension Methods we can use it as the functions parameters.
+They exist without creating an instance of the class and call with the name of a class not by instance so we can't use this keyword in the body of static Methods, but in the case of Extension Methods, we can use it as the parameters of the function.

 </blockquote>